SamHughes971/SamHughes971/README.md

 Hello!

-I am currently learning the ins and outs of web development using the 'Odin Project' (the repositories show my latest works).
+I am currently learning the ins and outs of web development using the 'Odin Project'.

+The repositories show my latest works.

 <!---